An AI system to help scientists write expert-level empirical software: Results

 \paragraph*{Unified solution} We wondered whether the code mutation system could create a unified, general-purpose forecasting library from scratch, by hill climbing with a {\sl single} code on the average MASE on the entire GIFT-Eval dataset.
-To manage the benchmark's diversity, we allowed library to have an adaptive configuration system, whereby it could generate up to 8 preset hyperparameter configurations to adapt to the diversity of datasets, with a validation step selecting the best performing configuration for each dataset.
-As the search progressed, date and trend-related features often led to performance breakthroughs leading to a model that sequentially forecasts and subtracts individual time series components, including a base level, trend, seasonality, datetime-based features, and a final residual correction. \supfig{fig:tree_breakthrough_gift} shows the breakthrough plot and tree structure for the search.
+To manage the benchmark's diversity, we allowed the library to have an adaptive configuration system, whereby it could generate up to 8 preset hyperparameter configurations to adapt to the diversity of datasets, with a validation step selecting the best performing configuration for each dataset.
+As the search progressed, date and trend-related features often led to performance breakthroughs leading to a model that sequentially forecasts and subtracts individual time series components, including a base level, trend, seasonality, datetime-based features, and a final residual correction (\extfig{fig:tree_breakthrough_gift}).
 The configurations (\suptab{tab:unified_config_list}) include date-specific features, including one that featurizes holidays in a specific set of countries ([`US', `DE', `CN', `GB', `CA', `AU']) .
-The resulting \texttt{unified solution} is highly competitive on the leaderboard (\suptab{tab:leaderboard_snapshot_mase_full}).
+The resulting \texttt{unified solution} was highly competitive on the May 2025 leaderboard (\suptab{tab:leaderboard_snapshot_mase_full}).